testing-cabal/mock/README.txt

     'foobarbaz'
     >>> mock.__str__.assert_called_with()

-In 0.7 Mock allows you to assign functions (or other Mock instances) to magic methods and they will be called appropriately.
+Mock allows you to assign functions (or other Mock instances) to magic methods and they will be called appropriately.
 The MagicMock class is just a Mock variant that has all of the magic methods pre-created for you (well - all the useful ones anyway).

 The following is an example of using magic methods with the ordinary Mock class::